Kymberly has lots of experience dyeing her hair and knows how frustrating it can be to end up with the wrong shade.

 - You may find it useful to section your hair with small butterfly clips, so you can apply the dye evenly.

-Tip: I found that an application pattern starting at the nape of the neck and roots of the hair, moving to the top of the head/face and then to the ends of the hair strands minimizes mess, and has the best chance of even application.
+- Evenly "paint" the dye onto sections of the hair with the applicator brush, starting from the roots at the nape of the neck, moving slowly to cover the whole hair.
+(Tip: I found that an application pattern starting at the nape of the neck and roots of the hair, moving to the top of the head/face, and then to the ends of the hair strands minimizes mess and has the best chance of even application.)

 - Pile your hair on top of your head, trying to make it as solid and non-slipping as possible.

-- Clean the dye from your skin (especially around your ears) using soap and water, and the old face cloth.
-Don't forget your neck and shoulders, and your hands/arms above the gloves.
+- Clean the dye from your skin (especially around your ears) using soap, water, and the old face cloth.
+Don't forget your neck and shoulders and your hands/arms above the gloves.
+(Note: Also be sure to clean any dye splatters that have touched porcelain immediately—they can stain very quickly!)

 - Clean everything thoroughly.
 Dispose of paint tubes and plastic gloves securely.